 These assessments are important for proper planning throughout the year.
 If you are not planning activities based on the developmental abilities and needs of your children (which you will have by knowing the children's abilities individually), then your planning efforts may be causing boredom (for the children who are needing more) or frustration (for the children who have not mastered the skills needed to participate in your activities.

-Here is a page with information on how to utilize progress reports for the benefit of the children and your planning as well as samples of progress reports I have used in the past.
+I've put together some information on how to utilize progress reports for the benefit of the children and your planning as well as samples of progress reports I have used in the past.
 Click here or the picture to the left to read more.